pranigopu/pranigopu.github.io/docs/observability/telemetry.md

 > **NOTE**: "Specified" => Predetermined by design, not accidentally/coincidentally.

 Why consider both measurements and records?
-Because, in essence, telemetry is about **automatic observation followed by automatic transmission (of this observation)**, and both measurements and records count as kinds of observations that can be automated, i.e. captured and persisted independently of conscious experience.
+Because, in essence, telemetry is about **automatic observation followed by automatic transmission (of this observation)**, and both measurements and records count as kinds of observations that can be automated and automatically transmitted, i.e. captured, persisted, and shared independently of conscious experience.